Below I suggest some ideas for a lightweight recoilless weapon using programmable airburst technology.

 My suggestion is to combine various technologies to create a lightweight Recoilless Grenade Launcher (RLGL) capable of firing larger air-burst rounds that will fly faster, further and flatter.

-The Round.
 For an idea of what the larger projectile I propose mounting the OICW programmable fuse in would be like let us consider the various muzzle launched rifle grenades in current use.
 These give us some idea of a practical weight and bulk for the rounds.

 Most rifle grenades have a destructive capability of similar levels to the M61 and M67 hand grenades.
 These contain about 6oz of Comp B and have a casualty radius of 10-15m, so one RLGL shell will cover about nine times the ground area that a 40mm grenade cartridge would.